2020 Candidate Videos

 Our Request to Candidates

-“The Bible has a lot to say about hunger and poverty – the candidates, not so much,” says Rev. Gary Cook, who is coordinating the Circle of Protection’s candidate outreach.
+“The Bible has a lot to say about hunger and poverty – the candidates, not so much,” says Rev. David Beckmann, Bread for the World president and a member of the Circle of Protection leadership.

 “They dance around the issue, but rarely do they address it head on.
 And the media fail to press them on it.
 In all the presidential primary and general election debates over the past two election cycles, the ‘poverty question’ has never been raised.
 So, we are asking it.”